 This year, us lucky kids from Radio UTD were fortunate enough to attend.
 Don’t worry if you’ve missed out, we’re going to catch you guys up on what went down and the outstanding acts to look out for (and probably South By Southwest upcoming in March, where it’s sure to be party).

 Releasing The Mistress earlier this August, it’d be hard to understand why Yellow Ostrich isn’t growing bigger by the day.
 The band is focused around frontman Alex Schaff alongside drummer/back-up vocalist Michael Tapper, and a recently joined keyboardist.
 Though Yellow Ostrich’s music and production is nothing grand, the simplicity of vocal harmonies and complex percussion leads to instant adoration of their music.
-Their short set at CMJ left audience members satisfied with the balance of both upbeat and melancholy in tunes like “Whale.”
+Their short set at CMJ left audience members satisfied with the balance of both upbeat and melancholy in tunes like <a href="“Whale.”
 Catchy pop (the good kind) that’ll have you going for days, they’ll be here with Ra Ra Riot and Delicate Steve on November 3rd.
 Tickets are still available online, so get ready to dance and be mesmerized.

 Making noises loud enough that front row fans needed earplugs to take in the music, Cloud Nothings played a Tuesday night show at Brooklyn’s Public Assembly.
 Cloud Nothings’ live performance took up the audience by surprise, playing before happy-go-lucky Dent May.
 The end result of Cleveland-based band and front man Dylan Baldi is nothing too complex.
 The power-pop band have morphed into the recent lo-fi, shoegaze age that has been flowing around, the likes of Wavves and No Age.
 Looking forward to Cloud Nothings in the next year, they’ll be on the Orange stage at Fun Fun Fun Fest next Friday, November 4th, and if you Dallas folks can’t catch that, Parade of Flesh is sponsoring a show at Canton Co-Op for a nifty price of $3.
 Fun, fun, fun.